Master-Zero1/airbnb-data-pipeline/README.md

 ## 🎯 What This Project Does

-Takes three raw, messy Airbnb CSV files and builds a complete ML pipeline to predict nightly listing prices across New York City — cleaning 90 raw columns down to 45 engineered features, training three models, and achieving **76.8% R² with $188 average prediction error** on unseen data.
+Takes three raw, messy Airbnb CSV files and builds a complete ML pipeline to predict nightly listing prices across New York City — cleaning 90 raw columns down to 45 engineered features, training three models, tuning hyperparameters, and explaining every prediction with SHAP — achieving **76.8% R² with $188 average prediction error** on unseen data.

 ---